TPN GENERAL FAQs

-The TPN is a joint venture between two major entertainment industry associations, the Motion Picture Association of America (MPAA) and the Content Delivery & Security Association (CDSA), the worldwide leaders in third-party entertainment industry assessments.
+The TPN is a joint venture between two major entertainment industry associations, the Motion Picture Association (MPA) and the Content Delivery & Security Association (CDSA), the worldwide leaders in third-party entertainment industry assessments.

-What happens to the current MPAA and CDSA content protection programs?
+What happens to the current MPA and CDSA content protection programs?

 Both associations will cease their individual security assessment programs and focus exclusively on managing and developing the TPN initiative.
-The MPAA will continue to maintain and update their content security best practices.
-CLICK HERE to view the content security best practices hosted on the MPAA website.
+The MPA will continue to maintain and update their content security best practices.
+CLICK HERE to view the content security best practices hosted on the MPA website.

 What happens to the MPA and CDSA?